PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 - **default**: `false`
-- **description**: Allows players to take damage from cramming when colliding with more entities than set in the `maxEntityCramming` gamerule.
+- **description**: Allows players to take damage from cramming when colliding with more entities than set in the `maxEntityCramming` game rule.

 ### allow-vehicle-collisions